CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/CSCS-Todi-setup/README.md

    mv *.sqsh $CONTAINER_IMAGES
    ```
 5. You can run quick checks on the image to check it that it has what you expect it to have.
-   When the example scripts are described later, run the `test.sh` example script before the other scripts.
+   When the example scripts are described later, run the `test-interactive.sh` example script before the other scripts.

 ## First steps